Particular/NServiceBus.Persistence.CosmosDB/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug report
+about: Use this template to report a new bug report
 ---

 Describe the bug here by adding any information that you may know under the respective headers below.